 Apply for Assistance

-If you meet the above eligibility criteria, you can complete an application for FEMA Individuals and Households Program assistance at DisasterAssistance.gov.
+If you think you meet the above eligibility criteria, you can complete an application for FEMA Individuals and Households Program assistance at DisasterAssistance.gov.

-You can also apply in person or by phone.
+You can also apply in person, online, or by phone.

 FEMA staff are required to report suspected fraud to the Department of Homeland Security Office of Inspector General (OIG).
-The OIG investigates potential fraud cases and refers them to the Department of Justice for appropriate legal action when appropriate.
-Regardless of debt value, FEMA will also initiate collection of a potential debt when it is necessary to aggressively pursue recoupment of any assistance obtained through fraudulent means.
+The OIG investigates potential fraud cases and refers them to the Department of Justice to investigate and take legal action when warranted.
+FEMA will also initiate collection of a potential debt, regardless of the size of the debt, when assistance was obtained through fraudulent means.